Skip to main content

 Convert special characters to HTML entities and decode them back.

-• User Input - Sanitize user-submitted content to prevent XSS attacks
+• User Comments - Any user-submitted content goes through encoding before display to prevent XSS attacks

-Useful with the Markdown Preview and the URL Encoder when escaping content for the web.
+This pairs nicely with the Markdown Preview when writing docs and the URL Encoder for query strings.

 Frequently Asked Questions